Hon. Charles Harward Butler1

 Oil on canvas, by Joseph Paelinck, 18162

-Sir Richard Le Poer Trench, 2nd Earl of Clancarty was born on 18 May 1767.1 He was the son of William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner.3 He married Henrietta Margaret Staples, daughter of Rt.
+Richard Le Poer Trench, 2nd Earl of Clancarty was born on 18 May 1767.1 He was the son of William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner.3 He married Henrietta Margaret Staples, daughter of Rt.
 Hon.
-John Staples and Ann Conolly, on 6 February 1796.1 He died on 24 November 1837 at age 70 at Kinnegad, County Westmeath, Ireland.3 His will was probated in April 1838.3
+John Staples and Harriet Conolly, on 6 February 1796.1 He died on 24 November 1837 at age 70 at Kinnegad, County Westmeath, IrelandG.3 His will was proven (by probate) in April 1838.3

-Children of Sir Richard Le Poer Trench, 2nd Earl of Clancarty and Henrietta Margaret Staples
+Children of Richard Le Poer Trench, 2nd Earl of Clancarty and Henrietta Margaret Staples

 Citations